HaseoSora/Kanto-in-Motion/README.md

 It is the public-release continuation of **Animated Menu Pokémon 0.1.26**.
 The internal mod ID remains `animated_menu_pokemon` so existing settings and compatible Gen1 Modern UI integrations can continue to identify the mod.

-> **Asset-free public release:** this repository intentionally contains no Pokémon-derived sprite atlases or title artwork.
+> **Asset-free public release:** this repository intentionally contains no Pokémon-derived sprite atlases.
 Players import compatible animated sprite assets into their own local installation with the included `tools/import_assets.py` utility.

 ## Features